Reuters Logo

 Reuters Logo 1858

 This time, the emblem has become an exquisite text, stylized as a manual inscription.
-It is executed in calligraphic font with a right-hand slope.
-The word “Limited” is added to “Reuters,” indicating the legal status of the information company.
+It is executed in a calligraphic font with a right-hand slope.
+The word “Limited” is added to “Reuters,” indicating the information company’s legal status.
 The inscription is cursive, thin, and black.

 1905 – 1965